B*Witched (album)

-B*Witched is the self-titled debut studio album by Irish girl group B*Witched.
+B*Witched is the debut studio album by Irish girl group B*Witched.
 The album was released on 12 October 1998 under the Epic Records imprint Glowworm Records.

 Despite only reaching number three on the UK Albums Chart, the four singles from the album all reached number one on the UK Singles Chart: "C'est la Vie", "Rollercoaster", "To You I Belong" and "Blame It on the Weatherman".
-The album focuses heavily on essences of pop and teen pop, as well as being minorly dance-orientated.
-The album was released with a limited edition remix album in Australia, and Japanese fans also received an exclusive bonus track, "Coming Around Again".
+The album was released with a limited edition remix album in Australia, and an exclusive bonus track, "Coming Around Again" for Japanese releases.

 The album received mostly mixed reviews from critics, one of whom felt that B*Witched were a "junior Spice Girls".

 Singles

 All four singles from the album performed exceptionally well, all peaking at number one on the UK Singles Chart, and had great success in Ireland, Australia and New Zealand.
 "C'est la Vie" was also extremely successful in the United States, being released as a separate EP with a number of bonus tracks and remixes.
 Despite receiving mixed reviews from critics, the song was a huge success for the band after it reached number one on the charts in various countries around the world, including the United Kingdom, Ireland and New Zealand.
 In the process, B*Witched became the youngest girl group ever to have a UK number one.
 In the United States, "C'est la Vie" reached number nine on the Billboard Hot 100.
 In 1999, it was nominated for "Best Song Musically and Lyrically" in the Ivor Novello Awards.
 The accompanying music video for the song features the four girls dancing around a lush green field full of bright flowers with a puppy as they playfully tease a teenage boy.

 "C'est la Vie" debuted at number one on the UK Singles Chart on 31 May 1998 and remained at the top the following week.
 It also went to number one in the group's home country of Ireland, as well as in New Zealand.
 The song went to number nine on the US Billboard Hot 100 in the week of 17 April 1999 and number six on the Australian ARIA Singles Chart.
 It went Platinum in Australia for sales of over 70,000 copies.
 By September 2017, over 927,000 copies of the single had been sold in the UK.
 "C'est la Vie" has been featured in numerous films and television shows since its release in 1998, including Smart House (1999), Daria (1999), What Women Want (2000), and Life-Size (2000).